DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 ### DIY Exercise 🔦
 - **Task**:
   Create a custom exception called `InsufficientFundsException` (extending `Exception`).
 Then, write a `BankAccount` class that includes a `withdraw` method.
-If a withdrawal amount exceeds the account balance, the method should throw an `InsufficientFundsException`.
+If a withdrawal amount exceeds the account balance, throw the `InsufficientFundsException`.
 - **Hint**: In the `withdraw` method, check if the withdrawal amount is greater than the balance and throw the exception with a suitable message if so.

 <details>